 - Names and contact information for 3 academic or professional references

 - If available, please include unofficial reports of any recently completed standardized tests such as the GRE.

 About our Graduate Assistantships

-Positions are generally renewable for a total of up to three years, during which time continual registration as a full-time student is necessary and progress toward PhD completion is expected.
+Positions are generally renewable for three or four years, during which time continual registration as a full-time student is necessary and progress toward Ph.D. completion is expected.
 Applicants must be admitted and enrolled in the doctoral program in Parks, Recreation, and Tourism at the University of Utah.

-Utah is the West at its best!
+Utah is the west at its best!
 With four distinct seasons, ready access to outdoor activities including superb skiing at eight world-famous resorts just minutes from campus.
 Utah is home to five national parks and countless national, regional, state, and local recreation areas.
-Salt Lake City, with a metropolitan population of 650,000, is the hub of the Intermountain West.
+Salt Lake City, with a metropolitan population of 1.3 million, is the hub of the Intermountain West.

 For additional information on the Department of Parks, Recreation, and Tourism please visit the Department Homepage

 This assistantship includes teaching core courses in our undergraduate program, and assisting faculty with research, external funding, and writing.
 Potential applicants should visit our website to review our faculty expertise and existing courses at the undergraduate level.
 In their letter of application, candidates should comment on how they see themselves fitting in with existing operations and faculty interests.
 We are especially interested in graduate assistants who complement our existing faculty and help create dynamic departmental synergies.
 Interested applicants, please contact Dr. Dorothy (Dart) Schmalz at email@example.com | 801-581-8080.